What is website visitor tracking?

 Other Trends Driving Adoption

-Other trends also argue in favor of continued use of these tools.
+Other trends also argue in favor of continued use of tools for website lead tracking.
 These include marketers’ growing interest in using account-based marketing tactics.

 We also see restrictions in other marketing channels due to things such as GDPR regulations on ‘cold’ email marketing, and the rise of ad blockers that reduce the effectiveness of certain online marketing tactics.

-Solutions that provide anonymous web visitor identification features will be here for the foreseeable future, giving B2B marketing and sales teams more software tools for turning their website traffic into new leads and revenue.
+Solutions that provide anonymous web visitor identification and tracking will be here for the foreseeable future, giving B2B marketing and sales teams more software tools for turning their website traffic into new leads and revenue.

 Comments and Feedback